Sjord/Sjord.github.io/_posts/2016-04-21-safestrings-in-python.md

 After configuring that we want core files, we can call `os.abort()` in Python to exit our program and dump the memory.

 We want to test having a secret variable in memory.
 However, we can't put it in the source code because the whole source code will be read in memory.
-We will read the secret from another file.
+We'll read the secret from another file.
 Here is our test code:

     import os